JialuT/DATA-150---Jtao/Blumenstock Response.md

 How do you respond to these ideas regarding "good intent", "transparency" and the difficult "balancing act" when considering the intersection of human development with data science?

+From the rise of the digital revolution, there also rise a new way to gather data which is more effci